xiet02/isoform-exon-plot-based-on-hinton-plot-in-matlab/README.md

 # isoform-exon-plot-based-on-hinton-plot-in-matlab
-isoform exon plot based on hinton plot in matlab
-This is for plotting exon expression data.
-The size of the square represents the expression level, and the color for sample type and significant changes can be highlighted.
+This tool can plot exon expression data for gene isoforms.
+The size of the square represents the expression level, and the color for sample type (for example, red: cancer; grenn: normal) and significant changes can be highlighted.

 ![example](https://github.com/xiet02/isoform-exon-plot-based-on-hinton-plot-in-matlab/blob/master/exon_plot.jpg)